-On Wednesday, The Guardian announced that it will no longer be posting to X.com, the website that murdered Twitter, cut off its face and placed the skin over its own.
+On Wednesday, the Guardian announced that it will no longer be posting to X.com, the website that murdered Twitter, cut off its face and placed the skin over its own.
 The question for everyone else is: What’s keeping you?
-After another Trump election, as organizers are again talking about creating parallel institutions to supplant compromised ones, choosing to no longer hang out at the Nazi bar seems like a critical first step.
+After another Donald Trump election, as organizers are again talking about creating parallel institutions to supplant compromised ones, choosing to no longer hang out at the Nazi bar seems like a critical first step.

 I can already imagine sets of eyes rolling away from this paragraph, paired with a groan.
 For one, Twitter discussion often amounts to navel-gazing for a professional commentariat perennially primed to indulge in self-absorption poorly disguised as public service.
 For most people, it’s not part of their recreational diet.
 While about 7 in 10 Americans use Facebook, only about 2 in 10 use Twitter.